One of the most frequent questions people ask us is, “how do I find an LBD doctor?”

 Tips for Finding a Doctor Who is Knowledgeable About LBD

-If you have access to a hospital affiliated with a medical school, the check to see if they have a clinic specializing in dementia or movement disorders.
+If you are not near an LBDA Research Center of Excellence, contact any hospital affiliated with a medical school.
+Ask if they have a clinic specializing in dementia or movement disorders.
 These clinics often offer a high level of diagnostic and treatment capability.

 - Alzheimer’s disease